mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### Introductory text

-When you introduce an example or table, try to avoid extra words, like:
-**the following**, **above**, **below**, **earlier**, or **previous**.
+When you introduce an example or table, try to avoid extra words, like **the following**, **above**, **below**, **earlier**, or **previous**.

 Use a colon at the end of the sentence.